 The 5G system shall be able to support seamless intra-cell and inter-cell service continuity whilst in use, there should be no visible freezing, glitching or artefacts as transmission devices switches between receive nodes in NPN-NPN or PN-PN scenarios and where possible NPN-PN and PN to NPN should also be seamless.
 Latency should be maintained across the node boundaries.

-7.5 Audio and video synchronisation
+7.5 Audio and Video Synchronisation

 For video use cases it should be assumed that audio is carried alongside or embedded in the video stream.
 These should remain synchronous to within frame boundaries of the video signal.

-7.6 Predictable and constant latency
+7.6 Predictable and Constant Latency

 When multiple devices are deployed across the 5G network a fixed and constant latency should be applied.
-This is to enable 2 or more AV signals to be synchronised without any drift between the 2 signals over time.
+This is to enable two or more AV signals to be synchronised without any drift between the two signals over time.